miguelcarvajal/agrau/about.md

 ---
-layout: page
+layout: en_page
 title: About me
-dest: /es/acerca.html
+dest: /acerca.html
-permalink: /about.html
+permalink: /en/about.html
 ---
 <!-- ======= About Section ======= -->
 <section id="about" class="about section-bg">